ChartIQ/Charting-Library---Android-Sample-App-Legacy/README.md

 The [Android Charting SDK](https://github.com/ChartIQ/Charting-Library---Android-SDK) has been designed to support this basic application and may need to be extended to support more elaborate implementations.
 This can be done by adding additional java code to invoke Javascript functions directly.

+It only illustrates data loading via the Pull method.
+See [setDataMethod()](https://chartiq.readme.io/docs/setdatamethod-pushpull-behavior) for more details on how to change the behavior.

 Feel free to contact us and request sample code and guidance on how to extend the SDK.

 ## Requirements